davletovb/neva/ROBUSTNESS_GAPS.md

 - MathTool exponentiation has operand bounds; this is not a general resource sandbox.
 - README describes input hygiene and thread-safety limits instead of claiming comprehensive safety rails.

 Character limits remain heuristics: they are not model-specific token/context limits or an output-token reservation system.
-ConversationState itself remains unbounded even when transmitted history is windowed.
+ConversationState is unbounded by default; PR #55 adds an opt-in stored-turn retention limit independent of the transmitted history window.

 ### PR #50: circuit breaker and default-model pricing